6ogunt48/Resources/README.md

 ### Networking
 - Beej's Guide to Network Programming: Using Internet Sockets in pure C

+### Design patterns
+- Domain-Driven Design: Tackling Complexity in the Heart of Software

 ### Tools
 - Vim: Edit text at the speed of thought